FlaskSimpleAuth Tutorial

 Acme Database

-Our incredible application will held some data in a toy Acme database with Users who can own Stuff at a price.
+Our incredible application will hold some data in a toy Acme database with Users who can own Stuff at a price.

 Create file acme.py to manage a simplistic in-memory database implemented as the AcmeData class: